bornfreesoul/Java/README.md

 Java
 ====
-1) Circle Area Calculator code in Java.
+1) Circle area calculator code in java.
-2) Average Calculator Complex code in Java.
+2) Average calculator complex code in java.
-3) Speed of Light Calculator in Java.
+3) Speed of light calculator in java.
-4) Array in Java.
+4) Array in java.
-5) Constructor Call in Java.
+5) Constructor call in java.
-6) Inheritance in Java.
+6) Inheritance in java.
-7) Strings and there methods in Java.
+7) Strings and there methods in java.
-8) Monthly mortgage payment calculator in Java.
+8) Monthly mortgage payment calculator in java.
-9) Thermometer App in Java.
+9) Thermometer app in java.
-10) Marks Gradeing System in Java.
+10) Marks gradeing System in java.
-11) Mobile Bill Code in Java.
+11) Mobile bill Code in java.
-12) Final Sum Application in Java.
+12) Final sum Application in java.
-13) Computer lottery in Java.
+13) Computer lottery in java.
-14) Movie Rental App in Java.
+14) Movie rental App in java.
-15) Funtion Calls in Java.
+15) Funtion calls in java.
-16) Decisions statements in Java.
+16) Decisions statements in java.
-17) Menu choice application in Java.
+17) Menu choice application in java.
-18) For loop timer app in Java.
+18) For loop timer app in java.
-19) Do-while loop app in Java.
+19) Do-while loop app in java.
+20) Message switch application in java. - 1W1(Sept14)